 The University can reimburse faculty, staff, students and visitors/guests for qualified travel expenses incurred while on University business.
 The University maintains a list of reimbursable expenses.
 Benefits eligible University employees can be reimbursed via GEMS for expenses while on University business.
-All others should use ePayment requests.
-Travel reimbursements for students and paid using federal funds must be accompanied with a Student Certification for Business Related Reimbursement form.
+Travel reimbursements for students should use the Student Reimbursement Request Form.
+All other travel reiimbursements should use ePayment requests.
 Spouses or dependent travel companions cannot be reimbursed for their expenses without prior written approval from the Vice-President for Administration and the CFO.

 Whether or not an expense can be considered for reimbursement depends on who initially pays for it.
 Only those expenses that the traveler actually pays for can be eligible for reimbursement.
 Expenses that others pay for on the traveler's behalf cannot be treated like a travel reimbursement.
 For example, if a prospective faculty member visits campus for an interview and the department offers to reimburse travel expenses, then meals, transportation, and lodging paid for by the traveler would qualify as travel expenses.
 However, if the department chose to pay for the traveler's meals and transportation directly, such expenses could not be treated as reimbursable travel expenses because they were never paid for by the traveler.
 Instead the department would need to treat them as business expenses (e.g. meals = subaccount 3xxx instead of 7xxx or local taxis = subaccout 44xx instead of 7xxx).

 When faculty, staff, or students travel 50 miles or less from Campus (not the traveler’s home) the traveler may be reimbursed for local transportation costs, but not for meals or lodging according to the IRS provisions on local travel.

 Note: There are few exceptions, see your financial administrator for details.